reqable/reqable-app/README.md

 Reqable can compose API for testing and also supports features such as API collection and history.

 - [x] Supports HTTP/1.1, HTTP2 and HTTP3 (QUIC) protocols.
+- [x] API collection: Save API to collections, or import collections from Postman and Hoppscotch.
 - [x] Multiple sessions: Support creating multiple Tabs for API testing.
 - [x] Batch editing: Support batch editing of query parameters, request headers, forms, etc.
 - [x] Authorization settings: Support authorization methods such as API KEY, Basic Auth, and Bearer Token.